divygenome/Dmel_Pelement_Invasion/rna/RNA_analysis.md

 # Coverage

-We ran the following script to assess coverage.
+We ran the following script to assess coverage of selected genes and the P-element.

 ``` bash
 nohup zsh expression-splicing.sh > ../logs/splicing-expression.log